chrisvilla1301/Active-Directory-Lab/README.md

 <br/><img src="https://i.imgur.com/QNqhnjE.png"/>

-Now that your IP settings are configured we will be adding Active Directory Domain Services as well as promoting the server to a Domaain.
+Now that your IP settings are configured we will be adding Active Directory Domain Services as well as promoting the server to a Domain.

 Open Server Manager and click "Add roles and features" :